-Criteria Specifications Measured Performance Passed SPS SIS Accuracy The User Range Error (URE) ≤7 m 95% for any satellite All but one SV < 7m No. Although seems to be due to higher than usual ionospheric residuals The User Range Error (URE) $\leq 2 \text{ m}$ 95% for all satellites 4m No. Although due to higher than usual ionospheric residuals SPS SIS rms ≤3.6 m All days <2.5m Yes.
-SPS SIS Integrity The SIS Integrity ≤1x10 -5 Probability Over Any Hour (<0.7 events per quarter) No events Yes Several events are detected but they appear to be local multipath rather than SIS events SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 99.996% (1 outage on baseline) Yes SPS SIS Availability SPS SIS Per-Slot Availability ≥ 0.957 SPS SIS Constellation Availability ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 99.75% per- Slot Availability 100% Constellation Availability 100% probability that the number of operational satellites is larger than 24.
+Criteria Specifications Measured Performance Passed SPS SIS Accuracy The User Range Error (URE) ≤7 m 95% for any satellite All but two SV < 7m No. Although seems to be due to higher than usual ionospheric residuals The User Range Error (URE) ≤2 m 95% for all satellites 4m No. Although due to higher than usual ionospheric residuals SPS SIS rms ≤3.6 m Most days <3.6m No. Although seems to be due to higher than usual ionospheric residuals SPS SIS Integrity The SIS Integrity ≤1x10 -5 Probability Over Any Hour (<0.7 events per quarter) No events Yes Several events are detected but they appear to be local multipath rather than SIS events SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 99.707% (2 outages on baseline) No SPS SIS Availability SPS SIS Per-Slot Availability ≥ 0.957 SPS SIS Constellation Availability ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 99.65% per- Slot Availability 100% Constellation Availability 100% probability that the number of operational satellites is larger than 24.
 Yes PDOP Availability ≥ 98% global PDOP of 6 or less ≥ 88% worst site PDOP of 6 or less >99.8% availability on all days Yes